 - 2 teaspoons beef base

 - 1 pound ground beef

-- 3 slices white Italian bread, crusts removed and diced (or ½ cup dried
+- 3 slices white Italian bread remove crusts and tear into pieces

 - 1 tsp salt